phil-willis/phil-willis.github.io/_posts/cypress.md

   ```

 3. Run cypress once and it will scafold some test
-  - the first time that you run the `$ npm run cypress:open` cypress will add in all the default files
+  - The first time that you run the `$ npm run cypress:open` cypress will add in all the default files
+  -

 4. Create a `./cypress.json`
   - Create a `./cypress.json`
     ```json
     {
       "experimentalComponentTesting": true,
-      "componentFolder": "cypress/component",
+      "componentFolder": "cypress/components",
       "integrationFolder": "cypress/integration",
       "supportFile": "cypress/support/index.js",
       "pluginFile": "cypress/plugin/index.js",